evacaribbean/Blog/README.md

 I create a task, saying:

-<em>"Create a console program that changes the colors and sizes of its geometrical figures.
+<em>"Build a console program that changes the colors and sizes of its geometrical figures.
 Depending on each shape's area or volume."</em>

 <br>